blopax/darkly/13_HTTP_headers_modification/Ressources/how_to.md

 On page http://10.13.0.196/?page=e43ad1fdc54babe674da7c7b8f0127bde61de3fbe01def7d00f151c2fcca6d1c

 In the source code, it is written than changing the referer to `https://www.nsa.gov/` and the browser to `ft_bornToSec` you could access a specific page.
-In the network tab of the firefox inspector tool you can modify those and access to the page.
+In the network tab of the firefox inspector tool you can modify those and access to the page (go in the response tab).

 ## Why is it a problem?